Injective metrizability and the duality theory of cubings: Introduction

 \subsection{Remaining Questions}

-The class of piecewise-$\ell^\infty$ cubings does not coincide with the class of injective metric spaces.
+The class of complete piecewise-$\ell_\infty$ cubings does not coincide with the class of injective metric spaces.
 This follows directly from the limit lemma and the example below (see ex. \ref{example:three-fin} and fig. \ref{fig:three-fin}).
+It seems that neither does the slightly broader class of spaces arising as completions of locally finite piecewise-$\ell_\infty$ cubings (see discussion in Section~\ref{summability}).
 It would be interesting to quantify the discrepancy, perhaps in terms of the classification by Lang \cite{Lang-injective_envelopes_and_groups}.

 \begin{example}[Injective Envelope of 5 Points] It is shown in \cite{Bandelt_Dress-cut_metrics} that the metric space $X=\{1,2,3,4,5\}$ with